metauni/metauni.github.io/index.md

 We meet once a week for seminars.
 To join enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.

-**Dwarf block**: Times are given on Thursday AEDT, the beginning of the block is: 9pm Wednesday UTC, 8am Thursday AEDT, 10pm Wednesday Paris, 9pm Wednesday London, 4pm Wednesday New York, 5am Thursday 南京.
+**Dwarf block**: Times are given on Thursday AEDT.
+The beginning of the block is 8am Thursday AEDT.
 Names in itatlics are the co-organisers of the seminar.

 * **[Foundations](http://metauni.org/posts/events/seminar-foundations) 8:00-9:00** (*Billy Price, Will Troiani*): the nature of mathematical objects, logic, Gödel's theorems
 * **Tea break 9:00-9:30**